 The vehicle (or vehicles) used to transport goods is a road tanker or exceeds 7,500kg (gross vehicle weight).

-You are transporting items that we can't cover, like banned substances, controlled drugs, dangerous goods, vehicles or livestock.
+You are transporting items that an insurer won't cover, like banned substances, controlled drugs, dangerous goods, vehicles or livestock.

 If your vehicle is damaged as a result of fire or accidental damage, goods in transit insurance does not cover the vehicle itself but the cost for hiring a replacement vehicle can be covered.